samshadwell/split-ynab/README.md

 Integration between YNAB and Splitwise.

-NOTE: This is what this _will_ look like.

 ## Overview

 My partner and I use Splitwise for shared expenses, and I use YNAB to track my spending.
 We follow the "Option Two" as